-Management Systems 35 Corporate Governance 46 Risk Management 41 Compliance 51 Information Security
+Management Systems 35 Corporate Governance 47 Risk Management 42 Compliance 52 Information Secutiry

-Because of the timely application for immunity from or reduction of surcharge, Fujitsu was fully exempted from payment of the surcharge and was also not subject to a cease and desist order.
-Fujitsu deeply apologize for all the concerns that we have caused by letting this regretful incident occur.
+Because of the timely application for immunity from or reduction of surcharge for CEPCO case, Fujitsu was fully exempted from payment of the surcharge and was not subject to a cease and desist order.
+Fujitsu deeply apologizes for all the concerns we have caused by letting these regretful incidents occur.

-Fujitsu has taken disciplinary action against the employees who took part in the violation, and given salary reduction to 7 executives including the Chairman and the President based on the resolution of the Board of Directors (10-30% of the monthly salary was reduced for 3 months).
+Fujitsu took disciplinary action against the employees who were involved in the violations, and imposed salary reductions on seven executives, including the Chairman and the President, based on a resolution of the Board of Directors (10-30% of the monthly salary was reduced for 3 months).

-Immediately following the detection of TEPCO case, the President swiftly declared that all bid rigging and cartel behavior will not be tolerated, and has sent repeated messages to all executives and employees.
-The executives in charge of business has also reminded employees of the intention to compliant.
-Additionally, Fujitsu has conducted compliance training as mentioned above to all executives, employees, and the entire Group.
+Immediately following the detection of TEPCO case, the President promptly declared that all bid rigging and cartel behavior will not be tolerated, and sent repeated messages to all executives and employees.
+The executives in charge of each business also reminded employees of Fujitsu's commitment to compliance.
+Additionally, as mentioned above, Fujitsu conducted compliance trainings to all its executives, employees, as well as to its Group companies.

-Furthermore, in Japan, Fujitsu has established a domestic compliance program based on the Japan Fair Trade Commission's "Compliance Program for Companies to Comply with The Antimonopoly Act", in order to secure effectiveness of the GCP.
-Based on this program, Fujitsu consider "training", "audit" and "emergency response" as focused measures, and is working on creating an environment that fosters "zero tolerance" for bid rigging.
+Furthermore, in Japan, Fujitsu established a domestic compliance program based on the Japan Fair Trade Commission's "Compliance Program for Companies to Comply with The Antimonopoly Act", in order to secure effectiveness of the GCP.
+For FY2017, Fujitsu considered "training" and "audits" centered around the topic relating to the Antimonopoly Act as focused measures, and is working on to create an environment that fosters "zero tolerance" for bid rigging building relationship and two-way communication with relevant departments.

-Going forward, Fujitsu will continue to strengthen the compliance activities based on this program and strive to prevent reoccurrence in order to win back the trust quickly.
+Fujitsu will continue to strengthen the compliance initiatives based on this program, aiming to win back the trust and striving to prevent reoccurrence.